alexellis/awesome-baremetal/README.md

 * [inlets](https://docs.inlets.dev/#/) - "Cloud Native Tunnel written in Go." - HTTP tunnel
 * [kube-vip](https://github.com/plunder-app/kube-vip) - "Kubernetes Control Plane Virtual IP and Load-Balancer"
 * [MetalLB](https://metallb.universe.tf) - "MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols."
 * [Squid](http://www.squid-cache.org) - "a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages." - used with bare-metal to cache packages and ISO images.
+* [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) - "A small local DNS utility.
+It is very helpful in overwriting the default DNS and point FQDNs to a custom DNS or even a custom IP"

 ## Bare-metal cloud